 Other users suggested that creating a new user account may fix this problem.
 While this solution works only in rare cases, do give it a try as it may help you fix the problem.

-So, just in case you have knowledge of additional working fixes, do let us know and we’ll inform those affected.
+So, just in case you know additional working fixes, do let us know and we’ll inform those affected.

 Theoretically, a Windows system file is any file with the system attribute.
 System files are those indispensable files for Windows to operate properly.
 If the system files are corrupted, fix them with our straight forward guide.